 Go scuba diving or enjoy a Thai cookery class.
 Sail for a few hours and in the evening drop anchor for a farewell party on board without music, just listening to the sounds of the jungle.

-Sail back to Kawthaung and on to Ranong airport (near the Thai border) for your flight to London via Bangkok.
+Sail back to Kawthaung and on to Ranong airport (near the Thai border) for your flight home via Bangkok.

 - Jaime Benitez, South India